dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 `python ./PyRateDES2.py -d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -TdD -TdE`

-The output file will be named *Carnivora_1_0_TdD_TdE.log* and is saved where the input data was (here .../example_files/DES_examples/Carnivora).
+The output file will be named *Carnivora_1_0_TdD_TdE.log* and is saved where the input data was (here: .../example_files/DES_examples/Carnivora).
 The optional `-out`argument allows to add a user-defined name to the output.

 The default settings specify Bayesian inference.
 We can (and in the cases of more complex models with time-variable rates we should) change the number of MCMC iterations and the sampling frequency.
 By default PyRateDES will run 100,000 iterations and sample and print the parameters every 100 iterations.
 Depending on the size of the data set you may have to increase the number iterations to reach convergence (in which case it might be a good idea to sample the chain less frequently to reduce the size of the output files).
 This is done using the commands `-n`, `-s`, and `-p`: